maxbyz/cakephp-behat-suite/README.md

 How to use the suite?
 =============================

+## Read the doc

+The official Behat documentation is located [here](https://docs.behat.org/en/latest/quick_start.html).

 ## Run your tests
-The command `vendor/bin/behat` will run your tests as defined in the `behat.yml file.
+The command `vendor/bin/behat` will run your tests as defined in the `behat.yml` file.

 ## Fixture factories
 The package makes uses of the CakePHP fixture factories plugin.
 Make sure your factories are